srcole/srcole.github.io/burritos100.md

 	<li style="font-weight:400;"><span style="font-weight:400;">Characterize the variance in burrito qualities across the county.</span></li>
 	<li style="font-weight:400;"><span style="font-weight:400;">Generate models for what makes a burrito great and investigate correlations in its dimensions</span></li>
 </ol>
-<span style="font-weight:400;">At this time, 30 reviewers have visited 31 taco shops and critiqued 104 burritos.
+<span style="font-weight:400;">As of May 2016, 30 reviewers have visited 31 taco shops and critiqued 104 burritos (but the total has since grown, see the links and map below).
 So far, a general consensus has identified The Taco Stand in downtown La Jolla as having the best California burrito, but there are many more to try.
 Here, the average burrito costs about $7 and is about 850mL in volume.
 Further, we explore correlations between burrito dimensions, such as the quality of the meat and nonmeat fillings, and identify a novel correlation between tortillas and Yelp ratings.</span>

 ### Quick Links